James Melvin Rhodes: Significance

-Today more than 600.000 entries for the keyword "4 "P"s of creativity" listed on Google and countless citations in the literature display tellingly the enduring importance of this concept to the field of creativity.
-Further testimonials are major international conferences and research projects which have been organized around the 4 "P"s model.
+Today more than 600.000 entries for the keyword "4 "P"s of creativity" listed on Google and many citations in the literature display the importance of this concept to the field of creativity.
+Further testimonials include major international conferences and research projects which have been organized around the 4 "P"s model.

 Practical use

 Adjacent to his significant findings for further research in the field, Rhodes, as a result of his work, also arrived at the conclusion for the field of education, that "a body of thought about the nature of the creative process belongs in the arsenal of every teacher and teacher-to-be."